contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 • Diagnosis of applicability according to the client's tax regime (Actual, Presumed, Simples)

-• Recalculation of the PIS/COFINS assessment of the last 5 years excluding the ICMS shown
+• Recalculation of the PIS/COFINS assessment of the last 5 years excluding the ICMS highlighted

 • Amendment of ECF, EFD-Contribuições and DCOMP